bielolopez/Toolbox-to-the-Data-Analyst-WITH-VAGRANT-zeppelin-spark-hive-hbase-pig-r-storm-others/README.md

-# vagrant-spark-hive-hbase-pig-r-pyspark-zeppelin-and-others
+# vagrant-spark-hive-hbase-pig-r-pyspark-zeppelin-and-others / BIELO LÓPEZ LAUBER
-##Educational virtual machine to practice scala, spark.r, pyspark, pig, hbase, flume, and others big data technology
+##Educational virtual machine to practice scala, spark.r, pyspark, pig, hbase, flume, and others big data technology - OPCIONAL ADD JUPYTER-LAB, STORM AND OTHERS.

 In the repository you will find a file version.sh in the folder called scripts where the versions of each technology are found to find the most convenient combination for your work.